 Networks and Services

 Via isomerica.net, I provide web hosting, email, IRC, and other services.
 I also offer computer tutoring, consulting, programming, system building, and troubleshooting and repair.
 I maintain a server colocated in Boston which is accessible via native IPv4 and IPv6, and my home network is also IPv6 enabled.
 To learn more about these services, please contact me.

-AviationIn 2011 I became a certificated Private Pilot.
+AviationIn 2011 I became a certificated Private Pilot and in 2013 I obtained my Instrument-Airplane rating.
 I trained in the Cessna 172 at Air Direct in Nashua, NH (KASH).
-In 2012 my wife and I became owners of N52667, a Cessna Cardinal.
-The plane is based in Nashua.
-I have been writing a Cardinal Flying Blog about my experiences with it.
-Google map of airports I have flown to.
+In 2012 my wife and I became owners of N52667, a Cessna Cardinal based in Nashua. as of 2014 I have over 300 hours.
+I sometimes write at Cardinal Flying Blog about my experiences with flying Google map of airports I have flown to.

 PhotographyI have a personal interest in photography.
 I maintain a gallery of my photos online.
 If you are interested in hiring me for portraits, pet photography, product photography, or other, please contact me at firstname.lastname@example.org.

 - My phone number can be found on my resume